jipolanco/PencilFFTs.jl/docs/src/tutorial.md

 CurrentModule = PencilFFTs
 ```

-Say you want to perform a 3D FFT of real periodic data defined on
+The following tutorial shows how to perform a 3D FFT of real periodic data
-$N_x × N_y × N_z$ grid points.
+defined on a grid of $N_x × N_y × N_z$ points.
-The data is to be distributed over 12 MPI processes on a $3 × 4$ grid, as in
-the figure below.

 ```@raw html
 <div class="figure">